 The following documents also provide guidance on the standards of conduct expected of members and can assist in the interpretation of this code of conduct.
 These documents can be found in the Council’s constitution.

-The Rules of Procedure that set out the arrangements for dealing with an alleged breach of this code.

-The Council’s Planning Code of Good Practice seeks to ensure there are no grounds for suggesting that a planning decision has been biased, partial or not well founded

 The Council’s Social Media Code sets out appropriate behaviour when undertaking Council business through social media.

-The Council’s Member and Officer Protocol sets out principles relating to mutual respect and how members and officers should work together.

 The Council’s code relating to the use of Council resources explains what resources are available and the limitations placed on use